keithgroup/mbGDML/README.md

 <p align="center">
     <a href="#about">About</a> •
     <a href="#features">Features</a>  •
-    <a href="#installation">Installation</a>
+    <a href="#installation">Installation</a>  •
+    <a href="#license">License</a>
 </p>

 # About

 Atomistic insight is fundamental for computational predictive studies of chemical and physical processes.
-Machine learning force fields provide a route to high-level ab initio calculations at a fraction of the cost.
+Machine learning potentials (or force fields) can reproduce high-level ab initio calculations without the substantial costs.
-[Gradient-domain machine learning (GDML)](http://quantum-machine.org/gdml/), a kernel-based method, directly learns the relationship between atomic coordinates and interatomic forces.
+[Gradient-domain machine learning (GDML)](http://quantum-machine.org/gdml/), a kernel-based method, directly learns the relationship between atomic coordinates and interatomic forces with only hundreds of data points.
-However, training in the gradient domain sacrifices generalized transferability to other species or number of atoms.
+However, it uses the inverse internuclear distance descriptor which sacrifices generalized transferability to other species or number of atoms.

-[Many-body GDML (mbGDML)](https://github.com/keithgroup/mbGDML), is a technique for GDML transferability to *n*-sized systems by using many-body machine learning models.
+[Many-body GDML (mbGDML)](https://github.com/keithgroup/mbGDML), is a route for GDML size-transferable potentials by using GDML to learn *n*-body interactions for use in a many-body expansion approach.
-Every aspect of the process from preparing ORCA calculations, data set creation, training, and use of mbGDML force fields is taken care of in this user-friendly Python package.
+Every aspect of the process from preparing energy+gradient calculations, creating data sets, training GDML models, and making predictions is taken care of in this user-friendly Python package.

 **Disclaimer**: This package is still under active development and is not ready for production.